pxc/VisualCobra/Visual Cobra Express/Visual Cobra Express Readme.txt

 5. Double-click Visual Cobra Express.exe to run it.
    You should get a splash screen and then an integrated development environment.

-6. Drag in the sample .cobra file.
+6. Drag in the sample .cobra file (example.cobra).
    If the installation was successful, this should be displayed with coloured syntax highlighting.

 7. Select "Cobra | Run using Cobra" from the menu.